Tulpep/InternetSimulator/README.md

 When you stop it, it will:

 1. Stop DNS, HTTP and HTTPS self hosted services
-2. Delete the temporary generated certificates from your Personal Store and your Trusted Root CA. So no traces in your System.
+2. Delete the temporary generated certificates from your Personal Store and your Trusted Root Certficate Authorities.
+So no traces in your System.
 3. Restore the Network Interfaces configuration to their original settings